gstroup/apimocker/README.md

 Response type will match the file extension.

 ## Runtime configuration
-After starting the apimocker, mocks can be configured using a simple http api.
+After starting apimocker, mocks can be configured using a simple http api.
+This http api can be called easily from your functional tests, to test your code's handling of different responses.

 ### /admin/setMock
-This allows you to set different responses for a single service at any time by sending an http request.
+This allows you to set a different response for a single service at any time by sending an http request.
 Request can be a post containing a JSON object in the body:
 ```js
 {